BLOG

 Investigate.
 Do the cleaning.
 Build new processes.

-Of course, the best course of action is to build a strategy, amend and document all the processes in your org.
+Of course, the best course of action is to build a strategy and amend and document all the processes in your org.
 But the reality is that we rarely have all the time in the world, and the results had to be already seen yesterday.

-That's why let's focus on some steps that could help you minimize the effects of the technical debt quickly:
+Let's focus on some steps that could help you quickly minimize the effects of the technical debt:

 How To Improve Your Salesforce Performance